-Prior to the closing of this offering, we intend to establish three committees under the board of directors: the audit committee, the compensation committee and the corporate governance and nominating committee.
-We intend to adopt a charter for each of the three committees prior to the closing of this offering.
+We have established three committees under the board of directors: the audit committee, the compensation committee and the corporate governance and nominating committee.
+We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will initially consist of Jerry J. Zhang and Carson Wen.
-Our board of directors has determined that each of Jerry J. Zhang and Carson Wen satisfies the

-"independence" requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, and Section 303A of the New York Stock Exchange Listed Company Manual, or the NYSE Manual.
+Our audit committee consists of Jerry J. Zhang and Carson Wen.
+Our board of directors has determined that each of Jerry J. Zhang and Carson Wen satisfies the "independence" requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, and Section 303A of the New York Stock Exchange Listed Company Manual, or the NYSE Manual.
 Jerry J. Zhang will be the chairman of our audit committee and meets the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
-Our audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+Our audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things:

-- selecting the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent auditors; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent auditors; and - reporting regularly to our board of directors.
+- selecting the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent auditors; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies;

+- annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with management and the independent auditors; and - reporting regularly to our board of directors.

 Compensation Committee.
-Our compensation committee will initially consist of Shuang Liu, Daguang He and Jerry J. Zhang.
+Our compensation committee consists of Shuang Liu, Daguang He and Jerry J. Zhang.
 Our board of directors has determined that Jerry J. Zhang satisfies the "independence" requirements of Section 303A of the NYSE Manual.
 Our compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things: